 Rather, you may spend many hours performing unhelpful and uninteresting tasks.
 Ensure that you reject tasks that take your focus away from what matters.

 Performing these crucial tasks effectively will be better for your health and productivity than performing many tasks poorly.

-How to Stick on Your Work Routine
+How to Stick to Your Work Routine?

 Our routines become ingrained in our brains.
 They are made up of a series of habits.
 Changing your work routine is difficult, for it requires tackling many habits.